ABA & AS Faculty & Staff

 Paul “Paulie” Gavoni, EdD, BCBA

-Dr. Paul Gavoni is a behavior analyst who is passionate about applying Organizational Behavior Management (OBM) strategies to lead and help other leaders establish positive and engaging environments across industries to bring out the best in people.
-Beyond his work in education and human services, Dr. Gavoni is a former Golden Gloves Champion and highly respected striking coach in combat sports.
+Dr. Paul Gavoni is a behavior analyst who is passionate about applying Organizational Behavior Management (OBM) strategies to lead and help other leaders establish positive and engaging environments that unlock behavior and unleash potential.
+He is a Wall Street Journal and USA TODAY best-selling author who hosts the Crisis in Education, Thoughts & Rants of a Behavior Scientist, and World Behavior Analysis Day Podcasts.
+He is a director at the Professional Crisis Management Association, founder of Heart & Science Consulting, co-founder of The Behavioral Toolbox, and a Board Member of The World Behavior Analysis Day Alliance.
+Beyond his work in education and human services, Dr. Gavoni is a former Golden Gloves Heavyweight Champion and highly respected striking coach in combat sports.
 Coach “Paulie Gloves,” as he is known in the Mixed Martial Arts community, has trained world champions and UFC vets using technologies rooted in ABA.
-He is a Wall Street Journal and USA TODAY best-selling author, co-host of the Crisis in Education Podcast, and hosts his own show on iHeartradio titled Thoughts & Rants of a Behavior Scientist.
-He is also an active Board Member of the Opioid Awareness Foundation and The World Behavior Analysis Day Alliance.

 Kathryn Glodowski, PhD, BCBA-D